 - the sense of achievement having successfully cycled all that way and arriving at that day’s destination.

 I think she just felt out of her depth, that her bum hurt, her legs hurt, and that it was just an endurance test.
 So my entreaties fell on deaf ears.
 She moaned a bit and that eroded my enjoyment as I so wanted her to take to it.
-To give Sophie her due she didn’t give up – she never said she wanted to pull out of the trip and she did manage a smile at our coffee stops I admired her resolve but I had my doubts about the future of our relationship.
+To give Sophie her due she didn’t give up – she never said she wanted to pull out of the trip and she did manage a smile at our coffee/lunch stops.
+She was thrilled that she had achieved the whole route but I’m sure she would have been happier in Magaluf.
+I admired her resolve but I had my doubts about the future of our relationship just because of our different expectations.

 “Eighteen-year old white lads are about as much use as a sick headache,” he said, “not like the Poles or even the Indians or Bangladeshis who seem to have been brought up properly and understand discipline.”